nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

     }
 }
 ```
-When the ServiceManager determines that the dependencies have been started, it returns a Response that contains the way the dependent modules are linked.
+When the ServiceManager determines that the dependency modules have been started, it returns a response to the registering module that contains the way the dependent modules are linked.

 Example: